conniedaisy/filmSF/README.md

 ## Challenges
 - Adding Mapbox as a React component - This is my first time using Mapbox.
 Mapbox typically has a quick setup, but is difficult to set up as a React component.
 Layering, adding features were both time-consuming.
 - Google Places API limits - DataSF API film locations are incomplete addresses and cross-sections.
 I had to the address strings as queries to the Google Places API to get the best lat/long estimate.
+Due to these limits, only ~20 locations are shown on the map.

 ## TODO
 - Make markers clickable, and add description popup on click